IanSimpson/RotaryClubRunnerAddons/Vision/README.md

 There is just one area to set up in ClubRunner.
 Log in to the ClubRunner Back End and go to the "Website" tab and select "Website Designer" to get started.

 ### Theme
- 1. Under "Themes" choose and activate *Rotary International Theme*
+ 1. Under "Themes" choose and activate *Vision (next Gen - No Banner Float Menu)*

 ### CSS
  1. Save a copy of [RotaryClubRunnerAddonsImport.css](https://raw.githubusercontent.com/IanSimpson/RotaryClubRunnerAddons/master/Vision/RotaryClubRunnerAddonsImport.css) from this repository to your Desktop